loathengine/Empirical-Percision/README.md

-# Empirical Precision: A Rational Approach to Shooting Analysis
+# Empirical Precision: A No-Nonsense Approach to Shooting Analysis

-This guide provides a systematic methodology for evaluating precision shooting performance.
+This guide provides a structured methodology for evaluating precision shooting performance.
 It is intended to assess a rifle system through objective, repeatable techniques.

 ***

 ## BLUF: Bottom Line Up Front

-Deep analysis is neither cheap nor easy.
-Mid-tier modern rifles often exhibit exemplary performance, and surpassing their capabilities requires significant discipline.
+Real analysis is neither cheap nor easy.
+Mid-tier modern rifles can often exhibit exemplary performance, and surpassing those capabilities requires significant discipline.
 There are no shortcuts, gadgets, lucky charms, or rituals to simplify precision shooting.
 Anyone telling you differently is trying to sell you something.

 ***

 ## Historical Context: Transitioning from Anecdotal to Statistical Evaluation

 My first experience with a scoped rifle was sighting in using three-shot groups.
 Under my father’s direction, I fired three rounds, adjusted the scope, and repeated until it was "dead nuts on".
 Leaving the range with over half of the single box of .30-06 Core-Lokt that was brought.
 That box likely lasted at least two more seasons.
 This approach proved sufficient for me at the time.
 I was indoctrinated.
-For years, I relied on three- or five-shot groups to assess rifle systems because it is simplistic, cost-effective, and adequate...  and it just worked.
+For years, I relied on three- or five-shot groups to assess rifle systems because it was simplistic, cost-effective, and... it just worked.

-Then came the internet, and with it, as many forum posts and evaluation methods as fathers and sons needed to sight in a rifle.
-Each was endorsed by its proponents.
+Then came the internet, and with it, as many forum posts and evaluation methods as fathers and sons needing to sight in a rifle.
 But something wasn't adding up.
-How can so many different methods, claiming to be the best, still end up with the same results?
-If every method were best, how could any be the best?
-I believe that with so many methods in competition to be the "right" method, a new paradigm has formed.
-This paradigm was that a small group SUB-MOA was above reproach.
-Companies were less interested in figuring out if small MOAs were the best way to evaluate a rifle system and more interested in getting a picture of a three-shot group with a small MOA to post on a shooting forum.
-It's unclear if the MOA was pushed by the snake oil salesmen or if they just adopted it, but either way they jumped on the bandwagon and started selling their sub moa wares.
-Shortly after, youtube was also filled with videos demonstrating sub MOA three shot groups as proof of the product.
+How can so many different methods still end up with the same results?
+If every technique did the job, how could any technique not do the job?
+I believe that with so many methods in competition to be the "right" method, it lead to a paradigm shift.
+This paradigm was to take advantage of many low standard test we used in our youth that "just worked".
+But what worked to sight in a 40 year old rifle with hardware store hunting ammo should not be the same test used to prove if a 0.2 grain change in powder charge moves the system into an advantageous waveform harmonic.
+Extraordinary claims require extraordinary evidence.

-**Indicators of Unreliable Information:**
-* **Limited sample sizes:** Assertions based on three-shot groups labeled as "sub-MOA."
-* **Selective reporting:** Exclusion of outliers to artificially improve results.
-* **Insufficient detail:** Absence of testing conditions, such as the number of groups previously shot.
-* **Overstated simplicity:** Claims that inexpensive tools can significantly enhance precision.
-Chances are high that if something is cheap and easy, rifle manufacturers would already be doing it.

 ***